 Tip before the tips!

 Download the Yoast WordPress plugin.
 Here is the Free version.
-Then upload it to your website.
+Then, upload it to your website.
 The Yoast plugin will come in handy for both pages and posts.
-I will show you an example of a blog post I did use the Yoast plugin.
+I will show you an example of a blog post I did using the Yoast plugin.
 In case you forget, below, I mention the download link again!

 Tip 1: Choosing a page title.